meganz/MEGAcmd/contrib/docs/DEBUG.md

 ### MacOS

-By default, whenever MEGAcmdServer is executed, it will log the output into `$HOME/.megaCmd/megacmdserver.log`.
+By default, whenever MEGAcmdServer is executed, it will log the output to `$HOME/.megaCmd/megacmdserver.log`.

 If you want to launch it manually execute in a terminal: